Signatures of the topological spin of Josephson vortices in topological superconductors

-\textit{Discussion.}--- A central result of this paper is the identification of a relative $\pi/4$ phase associated with a Josephson vortex in a topological Josephson junction encircling an odd versus even number of vortices.
-It is useful to compare this result with the full conformal case captured by a standard fusion rule from conformal field theory (see, e.g., \cite{francesco1996conformal}), $\sigma(z)\sigma(0)\sim z^{-1/8}\left[I+z^{1/2}\psi(z)\right]$.
-The last fusion rule is associated with a single chiral Majorana edge state, with $I$ the identity field and $\psi$ and $\sigma$ fields of dimensions $1/2$ and $1/16$ respectively.
-If we identify the field $\sigma(z)$ as the vortex and $z=x+i y$ as its coordinate, then this equation reproduces the presence of a $-\pi/4$ phase shift for a rotation of one vortex around another, $z\to e^{2\pi i}z$.
+\emph{Discussion.} Our central result is the identification of a relative $\pi/4$ phase associated with a Josephson vortex in a topological Josephson junction encircling an odd versus even number of vortices.
+It is useful to compare this result with the full conformal case which describes the physics with a vanishing Majorana mass, $m=0$.
+Then, vortex exchange is captured by a standard fusion rule from conformal field theory (see, e.g., \cite{francesco1996conformal}), $\sigma(z)\sigma(0)\sim z^{-1/8}\left[I+z^{1/2}\psi(z)\right]$, where $I$ is the identity field and $\psi$ and $\sigma$ are fields of dimensions $1/2$ and $1/16$ respectively.
+By identifying the field $\sigma(z)$ as the vortex and $z=x+i y$ as its coordinate, this equation reproduces the presence of a $-\pi/4$ phase shift for a rotation of one vortex around another, $z\to e^{2\pi i}z$.
 For the case of an odd fermionic number, a $3\pi/4$ phase shift would ensue.
-Our theory is explicitly non-conformal, yet the topological data decided by the conformal case is fully reproduced here, demonstrating the rigidity of the underlying topological quantum field theory.
-Finally, we address the potential effect of several experimental factors that were not explicitly accounted for in the theory described above.
-First, interactions between the vortices are not expected to produce geometric phases; other effects of interaction are deferred to a later work.
-Second, quasi-particle tunneling may affect the part of the spectrum that is sensitive to fermion parity effects, however, the exact $e/4$ shift discussed here remains immune to a shift by $e$, hence so is the residual motion of the soliton generated by it.
+Instead, in our case, the nonzero Majorana mass term protects the anyon properties decided by the bulk topological quantum field theory, which is a manifestation of Ocneanu rigidity.\cite{Kitaev20062}